The Menstrual Cycle Explained

-The menstrual cycle is essential for reproduction, but it also plays a role in the wider landscape of our health.
-The menstrual cycle works with a fine balance of hormones which are released at key points in order to stimulate phases in the cycle.
-The menstrual cycle is the reason we get periods and why we experience various symptoms such as menstrual cramps.
+The menstrual cycle (or uterine cycle) is essential for reproduction, but it also plays a role in the wider landscape of our health.
+The menstrual cycle works with a fine balance of hormones that are released at key points in order to stimulate phases in the cycle.
+The uterine cycle is the reason we get periods and why we experience various symptoms such as menstrual cramps.
 There’s much more to the menstrual cycle than menstruation, it’s just the (very important) tip of the iceberg.

-The length of menstrual cycles varies from women to women, and cycle to cycle.
-However, regular cycles are thought to be between 21 and 35 days in length, and the average cycle length is 29 days.
-While some women are very regular, other women may find their cycles frequently change.
-There are medical conditions such as PCOS and thyroid conditions which can cause fluctuation in cycle lengths and you should speak to a healthcare professional if you think you may be affected, or have concerns about these.
+The length of menstrual cycles varies.
+However, regular cycles are thought to be between 21 and 35 days in length.
+While 28 days has often been considered the average cycle length, our latest research into the menstrual cycle revealed that only one in eight women experience a 28-day cycle.
+It’s also worth keeping in mind that some women are very regular and other women may find their cycles frequently change.
+There are also medical conditions such as PCOS and thyroid conditions which can cause fluctuation in cycle lengths and you should speak to a healthcare professional if you think you may be affected, or have concerns about these.

 Your basal body temperature is lower during the follicular phase.
 There is also an increase in luteinizing hormone right before ovulation.
 This can also be detected with an LH urine test which can help confirm where you are in your cycle.

 What is the luteal phase?

 The second stage of the menstrual cycle is called the luteal phase and takes place after ovulation and before your period.
 The dominant follicle, or corpus luteam, produces progesterone, which is a hormone that causes body temperature to rise.
 It’s this progesterone which also causes the uterus lining to soften and prepare to shed.

 If the egg is not fertilized, the uterus lining sheds, leading to your period.
 It’s during the second phase of the menstrual cycle in the days leading up to your period that PMS symptoms can occur.